enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Instead, make a little bet: publish only a small relevant point of a piece and jauge how your audience reacts.

 Make the points that get a lot of engagement even stronger.
 Change the others.

-With this you give value more often to your audience with less work and
+With this you give value more often to your audience with less work and accumulate a lot of ready to used package of content you will easily reassemble into a full length content.
-1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**

-*You never seems to write what your audience wants and...
-You never know what your audience wants and it can be demotivating.
-A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.*

 BONUS TIP:
 Ever shared a video that your friends ignored?